Data Privacy Act of 2012: Its Impact on Company Data Management

 Definition of terms in the Data Privacy Act

-• Data subject: Refers to the individual who possesses the personal information undergoing processing.
+• Data subject: Data subject refers to the individual who possesses the personal information undergoing processing.

 • Information and Communications System (ICT): A system for transferring, storing, and processing electronic data messages or electronic documents.

-• Personal information: Encompasses any data that can be used to directly or indirectly identify a person.
+• Personal information: Personal information encompasses any data that can be used to directly or indirectly identify a person.

 • Personal information controller: Denotes an entity or individual responsible for managing the collection, storage, usage, or processing of personal information.